Akshay12184/Akshay12184/README.md

 * 🌍  I'm based in Holland
-* 🧠  I'm learning New Frameworks and how to work with them the main coding languages Javascript ,HTML and CSS. im trying to become an full stack web developer.
+* 🧠  I'm learning New Frameworks and how to work with them the main coding languages Javascript ,HTML and CSS.
+At the moment im learning on how to use the react framework for javascript.
 * 🤝  I'm open to collaborating on projects that intrest me